 A prelude to Wonder Woman #1 will be found in June’s Wonder Woman #800.
 It’s also worth noting that with this relaunch, DC Comics are introducing a duel numbering system.
 This makes this relaunched issue Wonder Woman #801 at the same time.

-Wonder Woman #1 is available on 19th September.
+Wonder Woman #1 was released on 19th September.

 Green Lantern: War Journal #1